-Anodyne felt his anger well up inside him, he looked at all the others that were leaping in and sat on the verge of following.
-Tama leant across and whispered.
+Anodyne felt his anger well up inside him; he looked at all the others that were leaping in and sat on the verge of following.
+Tama leaned across and whispered.

 “Don’t let them know you are a bitch.”

-Anodyne leapt to his feet and launched himself into the arena, hitting the ground with a three-point landing.
+Anodyne leaped to his feet and launched himself into the arena, hitting the ground with a three-point landing.
 He looked back at Tama as he grinned.

-The central part of the arena was surrounded in a shimmer that faded.
-A few more tried jumping in but were held back, some from the inside tried leaping out but were held in.
-Anodyne could feel his frustration and anger fading, but reigniting as he was lifted from his feet with a swift punch to his gut.
+The central part of the arena was surrounded by a shimmer that faded.
+A few more tried jumping in but were held back; some from the inside tried leaping out but were held in.
+Anodyne could feel his frustration and anger fading but reigniting as he was lifted from his feet with a swift punch to his gut.
 He recoiled from the pain but was quick to respond.
 Dispatching of the individual quickly.

-“You have all come to rely on weapons and armour too much.
+“You have all come to rely on weapons and armor too much.
 The real fighting starts now.”

 “Where, where am I?”